aehrc/smart-forms/documentation/docs/api/smart-forms-renderer/functions/RendererThemeProvider.md

 > **RendererThemeProvider**(`__namedParameters`): `Element`

-Default Material UI theme used by the renderer.
+Default theme used by the renderer using Material UI.
 You can customise your own theme by defining a new ThemeProvider.

 ## Parameters